jsharples/usgs_nwis/README.md

 ## Usage

-Let's suppose we want recent stream flow data for Montague County, Texas (yeehaw Smokey) for the last 30 days.
+Let's suppose we want stream flow data for Montague County, Texas (yeehaw Smokey) for the last 30 days.

 ```
 >>> import usgs_nwis as us